meilisearch/specifications/text/0119-instance-options.md

 **Default value**: `snapshots/`
 **Expected value**: a filepath pointing to a valid directory

 Sets the directory where Meilisearch will store snapshots.
+If the directory does not exist when a snapshot is generated it will be created.

 #### Snapshot interval